MRcoder011/Delta-demo/README.md

 # teacher is Shradhdha khapra
 delta studdnet
 # new projects
-this projects was created from l;ocal sysytem
+this projects was created from local sysytem created by md shafatullah